saberkhaniscool/dynamic-learning-app/readme.md

 ##### Component - CreateLessonPlan

-This is the area where teachers create the lessonplans.
-It is basically a drawing app on which simulations can be embedded and annotations can be made.
-Each lessonplan consists of a sequence of slides which is implemented as an array.
+This is the area where teachers create the lesson plans.
+It is a drawing app on which simulations can be embedded and annotations can be made.
+Each lesson plan consists of a sequence of slides which is implemented as an array.
 Each element in the array consists of a note of string type and an array of simulations.

 Each simulation is an iframe which is obtained from the online p5 text editor export feature.